Salma1812/Devops-Basics/README.md

 # Devops-Basics
-Making notes in this repository related to Linux for Devops.
+Making notes in this repository related to Devops.